sync-language/sync/docs/language-reference.md

 ### Comptime Blocks

-A block of code marked comptime has is forcibly evaluated at compile time.
+A block of code marked comptime is forcibly evaluated at compile time.
 If the block cannot be evaluated at compile time, this is a compile error.

 ```sync
 fn main() {